 c) You know the time and date when the file was last saved.

-- Undelete will replace Windows Recycle Bin the powerful Undelete Recovery Bin.
+- Undelete will replace the Windows Recycle Bin with the powerful Undelete Recovery Bin.
 It captures all deleted files: files deleted from network shares, files deleted between backups, and files deleted from the Command Prompt and Applications.

 — Create a test file within a network drive shared folder.